-I hope this post has given you some good suggestions for places to stay in Austria.
+I hope this post has given you a few good ideas about where to stay in Austria.
 Feel free to let me know if you have any questions about my stays!

 Practical information for travel to Austria

 As I spent two days in Vienna before joining the others in Innsbruck, I flew from Brussels to Vienna and then I took the train from Vienna to Innsbruck.
 To go home, we flew from Salzburg directly to Brussels.
 It's possible to book flights to Innsbruck as well but there are no direct connections from Brussels.
 You'll have to change plans somewhere.

 Before booking, it's best to compare flight prices across different airlines and see which price / time / connection combination works best for you depending on where you're coming from.
 Skyscanner is a great flight search engine for that.